faxxxan/WALL-B/docs/BusServo.md

 ## SC vs ST servos

-The `Servo` class supports both ST and SC series servos from Waveshare.
+The `Servo` class supports both ST and SC series servos from Waveshare and compatible servos.
 The type of servo is determined by the `model` variable in the configuration file.
 The class will automatically use the appropriate SDK for the specified servo type.

 There are some limitations to the SC servos as they do not support continuous rotation and have a lower rotational range compared to the ST servos.